womanonrails/womanonrails.com/_i18n/en/_posts/2015-11-20-coderetreat.md

 show_date: true
 ---

+In last Saturday I was on
+{% include links/external-link.html name='Global Day of Coderetreat' url='https://www.coderetreat.org/' %}
-In last Saturday I was on [Global Day of Coderetreat](https://www.coderetreat.org/) in Krakow. **Coderetreat** is one day in year when programmers focus not on delivery new functionality but focus on **good code quality**.
+in Krakow. **Coderetreat** is one day in year when programmers focus not on delivery new functionality but focus on **good code quality**.
 I think this is very important to stop for a moment and think how to be better programmer.
 And Coderetreat is that moment.

 ## How looks this Coderetreat day?

 All day is divide for 6-7 sessions of coding.
 In our case it was 6 sessions.
-In each session we try resolved [Game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) problem.
+In each session we try resolved
+{% include links/external-link.html name='Game of life' url='https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life' %}
+problem.
 This is very simple problem but in Coderetreat main goal is not solving this problem but focus on process and code quality.
 One session take 45 minutes and then we have 15 minutes to discuss and sum what we did and how we did.
 Through all sessions we do **ping pong pair programing** with some constrains.
 Pair programming because we work in pairs, ping pong because we change keyboard between people.
 One person writes test, second writes code and first one does refactoring.
 Now it is time to say something about constrains.
 They can be very different.
 Some of them are easy, some are very hard.
 Below are all constrains form Coderetreat day in this year.

 1. **No primitives** – Wrap all primitives and strings